hwayne/learntla-v2/docs/beginner/nondeterminism.rst

 - We might know the range of readings a sensor could get, but not what specific reading it *will* get.
 - If the system has many moving independent parts, we don't know in which order they'll run.

-The last case, `concurrency`, we'll cover in the next chapter.
+The last case, concurrency, we'll cover in the :doc:`next chapter <concurrency>`.
 To handle the rest, PlusCal has a couple of new constructs:

 .. constructs